sensebox/ardublockly/README.md

 # Ardublockly
 Ardublockly is a visual programming editor for Arduino.
 It is based on Google's [Blockly][1], which has been forked to generate [Arduino][15] code.
+It's made by carlosperate (https://github.com/carlosperate).
+We've added blocks for the senseBox:edu (www.sensebox.de/https://sensebox.de/de/productsand) and did a german translation.

 The `ArdublocklyServer` Python package initialises a local server to be able to compile and load the Arduino code using the [Arduino IDE][2].

 This is all packaged in a self contained executable desktop application for Windows, Mac OS X, and Linux.

 ![Ardublockly desktop program screenshot][desktop_screeshot]